truist/reveal.js/slides/electricity-house/electricity.md

     * No insulation was added around it
     * All outlets are two-prong-only or GFCI (better!)
     * Nobody has ever run any high-draw devices on it

-## Let's check the actual wiring!

-Just kidding.
-Too complicated.
-But there is a heuristic!

-Does starting your toaster or window air conditioner dim your lights?

-It might mean the wires are too thin and/or too long.

-Or maybe the lights are "dimmable" LEDs reacting to voltage fluctuations.

-Pet peeve: buried junction boxes are bad.

-Any specific questions?

 ## Check the outlets